Proven BP Reductions4,5

 Do not co-administer aliskiren with BENICAR, BENICAR HCT, AZOR, or TRIBENZOR in patients with diabetes.

-BENICAR HCT and TRIBENZOR are contraindicated in patients with anuria or hypersensitivity to other sulfonamide-derived drugs.
+BENICAR HCT and TRIBENZOR are contraindicated in patients with anuria.
+BENICAR HCT is contraindicated in patients with hypersensitivity to any component of BENICAR HCT.
+TRIBENZOR is contraindicated in patients with hypersensitivity to other sulfonamide-derived drugs.

 WARNINGS AND PRECAUTIONS